Label: KOSELUGO- selumetinib capsule

 - •

-- If you vomit at any time after taking KOSELUGO, do not take an additional dose.
-Take your next dose at your regular time.
+- If you or your child vomit after taking a dose of KOSELUGO capsules or KOSELUGO oral granules, do not take an additional dose.
+Take the next dose at the regular scheduled time.

 - •